luca-caltagirone/cotrain/README.md

 # Repository for the paper "Lidar-Camera Co-Training for Semi-Supervised Road Detection'
 ### Important links:
-* Link to paper paper preprint:
+* Link to paper preprint:
 * Link to youtube playlist with comparison videos:

 ### Info about CNNs: